William Shockley: Career and research

-When World War II broke out, Shockley's prior research was interrupted and he became involved in radar research in Manhattan (New York City).
-Also at Bell, early in 1942 Shockley did the first known pioneering applied work on Delay-line memory, which was 100 times less expensive than the competing electronic memory of vacuum tube technology and approximately as rapid.
+During World War II, Shockley's prior research was interrupted and he became involved in radar research in Manhattan (New York City).
+Also at Bell, early in 1942 Shockley pioneered applied work on Delay-line memory, which was 1/100th the cost of competing electronic memory of vacuum tube technology and approximately as rapid.
 This technology was incorporated inside the ENIAC computer by 1945.

 In May 1942, he took leave from Bell Labs to become a research director at Columbia University's Anti-Submarine Warfare Operations Group.
 This involved devising methods for countering the tactics of submarines with improved convoying techniques, optimizing depth charge patterns, and so on.
 Shockley traveled frequently to the Pentagon and Washington to meet high-ranking officers and government officials.

 In 1944, he organized a training program for B-29 bomber pilots to use new radar bomb sights.
 In late 1944, he took a three-month tour to bases around the world to assess the results.
 For this project, Secretary of War Robert Patterson awarded Shockley the Medal for Merit on October 17, 1946.
 In July 1945, the War Department asked Shockley to prepare a report on the question of probable casualties from an invasion of the Japanese mainland.
 Shockley concluded:

 If the study shows that the behavior of nations in all historical cases comparable to Japan's has in fact been invariably consistent with the behavior of the troops in battle, then it means that the Japanese dead and ineffectives at the time of the defeat will exceed the corresponding number for the Germans.
 In other words, we shall probably have to kill at least 5 to 10 million Japanese.
 This might cost us between 1.7 and 4 million casualties including 400,000 to 800,000 killed.

 This report influenced the decision of the United States to drop atomic bombs on Hiroshima and Nagasaki, which preceded the surrender of Japan.

 Shockley was the first physicist to propose a log-normal distribution to model the creation process for scientific research papers.